learn-co-curriculum/phase-0-intro-to-css/README.md

 color:blue;
 /*
 This is a css declaration
-'color' is a property name and 'blue' is a value
-CSS declaration should end with a semi-colon (;).
+'color' is a property name and 'blue' is a css property value !!!!!
+CSS declarations must end with a semi-colon (;) !!!!!
 */
 ```